Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 ### MeshVisual

-The `MeshVisual` renders a mesh using a `.obj` file, optionally with materials provided in a `.mtl` file and corresponding textures.
+The `MeshVisual` renders a mesh using an `.obj` file, optionally with materials provided in an `.mtl` file and textures stored in the provided directory.

 > [!NOTE]
 > Due to a typographical mistake in the source code, it is advised to use `MaterialtURL` instead of `MaterialURL` as the property name.